The Shadow Rising: Chapter 39

 Elayne finally makes it into the room that she and Nynaeve are sharing.
 "Rand must think I'm crazy, Thom is a bard, and Berelain* isn't my mother after all," is her greeting to Nynaeve.
 Nynaeve proceeds to dunk Elayne's head in a bucket of water and then prepares to go to Tel'aran'rhiod while Elayne watches over her.

-The setting changes to Tel'aran'rhiod, from Nynaeve's point of view.
-She looks around for Egwene, but cannot find her.
+Nynaeve looks around for Egwene in the Heart of the Stone of Tel'aran'rhiod, but cannot find her.
 She wanders around and winds up in a city in the Aiel Waste, which must be Rhuidean.
 She sees a man who is wearing breeches and a bright blue coat...she thinks to herself that he is certainly not an Aiel.